GoogleCloudPlatform/gcsfuse/README.md

 # Current status

-Please treat gcsfuse as alpha-quality software.
-Use it for whatever you like, but be aware that bugs may lurk, and that we reserve the right to make backwards-incompatible changes.
+Please treat gcsfuse as beta-quality software.
+Use it for whatever you like, but be aware that bugs may lurk, and that we reserve the right to make small backwards-incompatible changes.

 The careful user should be sure to read [semantics.md][] for information on how